laughing-waffles/oneweektickets-app/_pages/demo-self-guided.md

       You have received an email announcement from Rammstein with their 2022 tour dates.
 Find the date you want to attend and click the link to continue.
 Reminder: You are looking for May 20, 2022 in the city of Leipzig (Germany) at the Red Bull Arena.

       [Click here to read the email](https://www.oneweektickets.com/demo/){:target="_blank"}
+      (Page will open in a new window; return here to continue)
   - title: On the event details page
     text: |
       Describe what you see and what you understand about buying these tickets.
 How does that make you feel?
 Confused?
 Excited?
 Stressed?
 Let us know everything racing through your mind.